 How long you follow the Warrior Diet depends on your goals and how your body responds to the eating patterns involved.

 Suppose you’re using the Warrior Diet to lose weight or burn fat more efficiently (there’s a difference in fat loss vs. weight loss!).
 In that case, you should keep a close eye on your targets, food choices, body composition, and physical activity levels.
-While some large-scale research does suggest fasting even more rigidly for up to 21 days can promote weight and abdominal fat loss as well as reduced blood pressure [5], we always recommend starting small and building up your routine.
-If you want to give the initial three-week cycle a try, go for it!
-Just remember this food routine might not always be compatible with your lifestyle long-term, and the best plan for any health or nutritional goals is one that you can stick to safely.
+While some large-scale research does suggest that fasting even more rigidly for up to 21 days can promote weight and abdominal fat loss as well as reduced blood pressure,[5] we always recommend starting small and building up your routine.
+If you want to give the initial three-week cycle a try, and your healthcare team approves, go for it!
+Just remember this food routine might not always be compatible with your lifestyle long term, and the best plan for any health or nutritional goals is one that you can stick to safely.

-Likewise, a systematic review of other studies that researched if intermittent fasting would help people in higher-weight bodies lose weight suggests that intermittent fasting isn’t necessarily more effective than basic calorie restriction.[8]
+Likewise, a systematic review of other studies researching whether intermittent fasting would help people in higher-weight bodies lose weight suggests that intermittent fasting isn’t necessarily more effective than basic calorie restriction.[8]

 While there are some risks to the Warrior Diet, a lot of them can be avoided if you’re planning out your meals to make sure they have enough nutrients (think protein + veggie/fruit + healthy fat).